Merkel to visit Auschwitz for first time

 Merkel follows in the footsteps of previous German chancellors Helmut Schmidt, who came in 1977, and Helmut Kohl, who visited in 1989 and 1995.

-She has, however, visited several of the former camps in Germany over many years and has been to Jerusalem's Yad Vashem Holocaust memorial centre five times.
+She has already visited several of the former camps in Germany over many years and has been to Jerusalem's Yad Vashem Holocaust memorial centre five times.

 In 2008, she became the first German leader to address the Israeli parliament.
 In that speech, she spoke of the "shame" that Germans still feel.